zengyu714/food-chi/README.md

 # Food  <img src="https://latex.codecogs.com/gif.latex?\chi">
 This is a group project for CS229, categorized in Natural Language Process.

-More details would be in this [poster]().
+More details would be in this [poster](https://drive.google.com/open?id=1J7tbJdQwfu4JX3Rdc_TM-nX2g2fifUBA).

 ## Motivation
-Have you ever walked into a restaurant ordering a certain dish, but had no idea what to pair with it?
-Or you are making dinner and have one dish in mind, but can’t decide what other dishes you should cook to give your taste buds the greatest enjoyment?
-Our project intends to address this common conundrum by building a model to recommend Chinese dishes to users after they input a dish they like.
-Limiting our dishes to Chinese cuisines allows us to take on a more tailored recommendation system, while still maintain a high practical value given the rising popularity and diversity of Chinese cuisines.
-We hope that tackling this less touched topic of using Machine Learning for dish recommendation can help further promote Chinese food.

 While  there  are  a  lot  of  recommendation  systems  for  movies,  audios,  books,  or  restaurants,  surprisingly  there  is hardly any for dishes.
+As food lovers, we intend to address this issue by exploring models for recommending Chinese dishes to users.
-As a result, we were not able to find a suitable dataset, so we scraped data from a popular Chinese recipe website called [Xia Chu Fang Cooking Recipe](https://www.xiachufang.com/).
-Utilizing this data, we will explore word embedding algorithms and recommendation systems to build our model.
+We scraped data from a popular Chinese recipe website/app called [Xia Chu Fang Cooking Recipe](https://www.xiachufang.com/),  and
+implemented  word  embedding  algorithms  and  recommendation  systems  algorithms to build our model.
+Specifically, the input to our algorithm are users from Xia Chu Fang and dish names they stored in their favourite list.
+We then use Word2Vec and collaborative filtering to build our recommendation system.Specifically, we explore the Skip-Gram model in Word2Vec to calculate dish similarity, and apply the Non-NegativeMatrix Factorization and Singular Value Decomposition methods in collaborative filtering to output predicted ratings on dishes, which allows generation of top recommendations for users based on predicted ratings.Limiting our dishes to Chinese cuisine allows us to take on a more tailored recommendation system, while still maintain a high practical value given the rising popularity and diversity of Chinese cuisines.
+Through this project, we hope to tackle a less touched topic of using Machine Learning for dish recommendation and promote Chinese food.

 ## Method